madhaviith/effect-of-autogenic-Ia-excitatroy-feedback-on-the-ankle/ia_excitatory/README.md

 1. **Linux platform (preferably Ubuntu)**

 Both code development and testing was carried out on Ubuntu-18.04.6-LTS desktop with intel-core i7 CPU and NVIDIA quadro P1000 graphics and 16GB RAM space.
+From our experince Good graphics and RAM >8GB is rquired to run the simulations

-2. **Python 3.7**
+2. **python 3.7**

 requied librabries: numpy, pandas, os, matplotlib, seaborn, openpyxl

 libraries "opensim" and "neuron" can instaled in the steps 2 and 3

-3. **OpenSim with Python3 bindings**
+3. **OpenSim with python3 bindings**

 Install opensim version 4.x from the link: https://github.com/opensim-org/opensim-core